gzerveas/mvts_transformer/README.md

 You should replace `$1` below with the name of the desired dataset.
 The commands shown here specify configurations intended for `BeijingPM25Quality` for regression and `SpokenArabicDigits` for classification.

-_[To obtain best performance for other datasets, use the hyperparameters as given in the Supplementary Material of the paper.
+_[To obtain best performance for other datasets, *use the hyperparameters as given in the Supplementary Material of the paper*.
+For example, for self-supervised pretraining of `BeijingPM25Quality`, the correct batch size is 128.
 Appropriate downsampling with the option `--subsample_factor` can be often used on datasets with longer time series to speedup training, without significant performance degradation.]_